RoryQo/Duolingo-Vs-Anki-Effectivness/README.md

 ## Results and Conclusion

-The analysis indicates that **Duolingo** users tend to perform better on average in final exam scores compared to **Anki** users.
-Additionally, Duolingo users study for longer periods, likely due to its engaging gamified features.
-This suggests that Duolingo's design encourages more consistent and longer study sessions.

-Even after adjusting for the total number of study hours, Duolingo users still significantly outperform Anki users.
-This implies that Duolingo is more effective on a **per-hour basis**, meaning that for the same amount of time spent studying, Duolingo leads to better academic performance.
+Results and Conclusion

+The analysis of final exam scores between Duolingo and Anki users reveals several key insights.
+Duolingo users, on average, scored significantly higher on the final exam compared to Anki users.
+The mean final exam score for Duolingo users was 89.6, while Anki users had a mean score of 82.6.
+This difference was statistically significant with a p-value of 0.0035, as indicated by the two-sample t-test results (t = 3.2044, df = 26.279, 95% CI = [2.512, 11.488]).

+Additionally, the scatter plot analysis showed that Duolingo users spent more time studying on average, which may contribute to their higher scores.
+This observation aligns with Duolingo's gamified design, which tends to engage users for longer study sessions.

+To account for the potential confounding factor of study hours, we used ANCOVA to adjust for the number of study hours.
+In the final ANCOVA model, which excluded the insignificant interaction term, the p-value for the app type (Duolingo vs. Anki) was 0.0606, which is significant at the 90% confidence level, indicating a trend toward higher scores for Duolingo users after accounting for hours spent studying.

+The adjusted means comparison further supports this finding: Duolingo users had an adjusted mean final exam score of 87.81, compared to 84.99 for Anki users, suggesting that Duolingo not only **encourages longer study sessions** but also yields better academic outcomes on a **per-hour basis**.

-These findings point to the superior effectiveness of Duolingo in terms of both user engagement and academic outcomes, driven by its interface and structured learning approach.
-However, further research could investigate other factors such as user preferences, study habits, and the role of different learning strategies in determining the effectiveness of each app.
+In conclusion, Duolingo appears to be superior to Anki in terms of both user engagement and academic performance.
+The gamified features of Duolingo likely contribute to longer study durations, which in turn lead to improved performance.
+Despite controlling for study hours, Duolingo users continue to outperform their Anki counterparts, suggesting that Duolingo’s design is more conducive to effective language learning.
+However, further research could explore additional factors such as app preferences, and specific learning strategies to provide a more comprehensive understanding of the platforms’ effectiveness.